-In August 2005, we received approval for a \$54 thousand dollar grant from the Korea-Israel Industrial Research and Development Foundation, or Koril-RDF, in connection with the joint development of a certain product with a Korean company.
+In August 2005, we received approval for a US\$ 54 thousand dollar grant from the Korea-Israel Industrial Research and Development Foundation, or Koril-RDF, in connection with the joint development of a certain product with a Korean company.
 Under the terms of this grant we are required to repay the amounts received at a rate of 2.5% per year of our gross sales of the product developed with the grant in each such year, until 100% of the grant (and any other sums received from Koril-RDF) are repaid.
-The annual payment for every year following the first sale of the product will not exceed certain percentages of the amounts received from Koril-RDF.
-We received approximately 20% of certain research and development expenditures for a particular project in 2003 and approximately 30% of such expenditures for a particular project in 2004.
+We received approximately 20%-30% of certain research and development expenditures for two projects in 2003 and 2004.
 As of January 2006 and to date, our research and development activities have been sponsored and funded by us, and we did not participate in any new encouragement programs or received any additional grants from the OCS, IIA or Koril-RDF.
-As of December 31, 2017, we have closed all of our OCS funded programs, and do not anticipate having any sales of products funded by OCS grants or be required to pay any royalties to the OCS with respect thereto.
+We have closed all of our OCS funded programs, and do not anticipate having any sales of products funded by OCS grants or be required to pay any royalties to the OCS with respect thereto.

 We expect that we will continue to commit resources to research and development in the future.
-As of March 31, 2018, we had 101 employees engaged primarily in research and development and design activities of which 60 employees in Israel, 25 in Denmark and 16 in the U.S.A.
-In 2015, 2016 and 2017, our research and development expenses were \$9,702, \$12,663 and \$13,915 respectively, constituting approximately 11.7%, 12.7% and 11.07% respectively, of our sales.
-The increase in our research and development expenses in 2017 compared to 2016 was mainly attributed to the increase in the number of our research and development employees required for our continued investment in new product development, enhancements to existing products and the development of new networking and connectivity technologies expanding our product offering to our target markets combined with a weakening of the US Dollar against the New Israeli Shekel and the Danish Krone (since a significant portion of our research and development expenses are incurred in New Israeli Shekels and Danish Krone), offset by a slight decrease in amortization of acquired intangible assets.
+As of March 31, 2019, we had 108 employees engaged primarily in research and development and design activities of which 63 employees in Israel, 30 in Denmark and 15 in the U.S. In 2016, 2017 and 2018, our research and development expenses were US\$ 12,663, US\$ 13,915 and US\$ 14,820 respectively, constituting approximately 12.7%, 11.07% and 11.08%, respectively, of our sales.
+The increase in our research and development expenses in 2018 compared to 2017 was mainly attributed to an increase in the number of our research and development employees, to an increase in the use of consultants and subcontracted work, as well as to an increase in other related research and development expenses required for our continued investment in new product development, enhancements to existing products and the development of new networking and connectivity technologies expanding our product offering to our target markets, which contributed approximately US\$ 2,308 thousand to such increase, as well as to an increase in the share-based compensation which amounted to approximately US\$ 953 thousand in 2018, compared to US\$ 832 thousand in 2017, all of which were offset by capitalization of internal software development costs in the amount of US\$ 928 thousand, as well as a decrease in amortization of acquired intangible assets, which amounted to approximately US\$ 655 thousand in 2018, compared to US\$ 1,251 thousand in 2017.
+The increase in our research and development expenses in 2017 compared to 2016 was mainly attributed to the increase in the number of our research and development employees required for our continued investment in new product development, enhancements to existing products and the development of new networking and connectivity technologies expanding our product offering to our target markets combined with a weakening of the US Dollar against the New Israeli Shekel and the Danish Krone (since a significant portion of our resea